Microsoft Entra certificate-based authentication on iOS and macOS

 Support for Exchange ActiveSync clients

 On iOS 9 or later, the native iOS mail client is supported.

-To determine if your email application supports Azure AD CBA, contact your application developer.
+To determine if your email application supports Microsoft Entra CBA, contact your application developer.

 Certificates can be provisioned in external devices like hardware security keys along with a PIN to protect private key access.
 Microsoft's mobile certificate-based solution coupled with the hardware security keys is a simple, convenient, FIPS (Federal Information Processing Standards) certified phishing-resistant MFA method.

 As for iOS 16/iPadOS 16.1, Apple devices provide native driver support for USB-C or Lightning connected CCID-compliant smart cards.
-This means Apple devices on iOS 16/iPadOS 16.1 will see a USB-C or Lightning connected CCID-compliant device as a smart card without the use of additional drivers or 3rd party apps.
-Azure AD CBA will work on these USB-A or USB-C, or Lightning connected CCID-compliant smart cards.
+This means Apple devices on iOS 16/iPadOS 16.1 see a USB-C or Lightning connected CCID-compliant device as a smart card without the use of additional drivers or third-party apps.
+Microsoft Entra CBA works on these USB-A, USB-C, or Lightning connected CCID-compliant smart cards.

 Advantages of certificates on hardware security key